shak/bankxplorers/content/english/blog/post-1.md

 - Digital spending on games or subscriptions
 - Peer influence and social pressure
 - Exposure to money via social media and advertising

-- And without context, they often fill in the gaps with what they think is true:
+And without context, they often fill in the gaps with what they think is true:

-"Saving means not having fun."<br>
+*"Saving means not having fun."*<br>
-"If it's on sale, it's a good deal, even if I don't need it."<br>
+*"If it's on sale, it's a good deal, even if I don't need it."*<br>
-"If I have to budget, it means I'm broke."<br>
+*"If I have to budget, it means I'm broke."*<br>
-"You only need to worry about money when you get a job"<br>

 These aren't careless ideas: they're just gaps in understanding.